Bandwidth porting guideFollow

 This is a feature most carriers won't port while active.
 The end user will need to disconnect it directly with the carrier.

 The business or residential name on the order doesn't match that of the carrier’s records (CSR).
 The end user will need to contact their provider to pull the current name on the CSR.

 Order activation (Day of FOC)

-SUPP is short for supplemental, which is an additional request that is sent on a LNP order, to the losing carrier, generally making a change to the order in some fashion.
+SUPP (short for supplemental) is an additional request sent on an LNP order to the losing carrier, that generally makes a change to the order in some fashion.
 A SUPP can be anything from changing the due date (most common) to correcting something on the order due to a rejection.

 Bandwidth allows up to three (3) SUPP requests on any order after FOC is received.
 Once FOC is received a SUPP request is only sent in an attempt to change the desired due date.
 SUPP requests can't be sent to the carrier with a new due date (whether it’s after FOC is received or before), for anything more than a 30-day interval from the current business date.
-Any SUPP request submitted less than 48 hours before FOC date, is considered best effort which means there is the possibility that the numbers may still port on their original FOC date.
+Any SUPP request submitted less than 48 hours before the FOC date is considered "best effort", meaning there is the possibility that the numbers may still port on their original FOC date.
 Additionally, the original FOC date may be lost and the order may need to be restarted once a SUPP is issued.

 Order cancellation requests

-A port request can be cancelled at any time up to 48 hours (2 business days) prior to the established FOC date on the port.
-However, cancellation request within this 48-hour window may trigger an expedited cancel charge.
-Further, a cancellation can't be guaranteed.
-Therefore, it's always best to find a way to accept a port request when it's within 48 hours of the FOC date to avoid an accidental outage on the phone number(s).
+A port request can be canceled at any time up to 48 hours (2 business days) prior to the established FOC date on the port.
+However, cancellation requests within this 48-hour window may trigger an expedited cancel charge.
+Further, cancellation can't be guaranteed, so it's always best to find a way to accept a port request when it's within 48 hours of the FOC date to avoid an accidental outage on the phone number(s).

 Short notice FOC